 Of course, there are plenty of ebook readers out there.
 So which one should you get?
-If you’re willing to spend the money, the Kobo Aura One is the best for those who use EPUB ebooks and the Kindle Oasis is best for those who’ve always used a Kindle.
+If you’re willing to spend the money, the Kobo Forma is the best for those who use EPUB ebooks and the Kindle Oasis is best for those who’ve always used a Kindle.
 Here are the best ebook readers money can buy.

 Why you should buy this: You want a waterproof ebook reader with a big screen that supports more ebook formats.

 Who’s it for: Readers who buy books, use EPUB ebooks, borrow ebooks from the library, or like to read near water.

 The Kobo Forma boasts a massive 8-inch E Ink display with a 300 pixels-per-inch (PPI) resolution.
 Since even ebook readers cast blue light, which can keep you up at night, Kobo created ComfortLight Pro to minimize blue light exposure.
 When it’s all the way up, the display takes on a warm, yellowy hue devoid of blue light.

 The Forma is fully waterproof, with an IPX8 rating, so you can read in the bath or at the beach.
 Depending on your reading preferences, you should only need to recharge its battery every few weeks to a month.
 The Kobo Forma can even handle a large number of ebook formats, so you can download your books from Google Play, your public library, or elsewhere.
 Overdrive library borrowing is built right into the Kobo store, so getting library books on your ebook reader has never been easier.
 You can add thousands of books to the Forma, too, thanks to an impressive 8GB of storage.